-This article was last updated Jun 12, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 10, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-The Bank of America® Premium Rewards® Credit Card targets those who like to travel and dine out regularly.
+The Bank of America® Premium Rewards® Visa® credit card targets those who like to travel and dine out regularly.
 The reward is pretty simple — 2 points for every $1 spent on travel and dining purchases, 1.5 points per $1 spent on all other purchases.

 The card comes with a $95 annual fee.
 And new cardmembers get 50,000 bonus points – a $500 value – after you make at least $3,000 in purchases in the first 90 days of account opening.